tapis-project/documentation/source/technical/jobs.rst

     _tapisArchiveSystemDir - the archive system directory on which app output is archived
-    _tapisArchiveSystemId - Tapis system used for archiving app output _tapisCoresPerNode - number of cores used per node by app _tapisDtnMountPoint - the mount point on the execution system for the source DTN directory _tapisDtnMountSourcePath - the directory exported by the DTN and mounted on the execution system _tapisDtnSystemId - the Data Transfer Node system ID _tapisDynamicExecSystem - true if dynamic system selection was used
+    _tapisArchiveSystemId - Tapis system used for archiving app output _tapisCoresPerNode - number of cores used per node by app _tapisDtnMountPoint - the mountpoint on the execution system for the source DTN directory _tapisDtnMountSourcePath - the directory exported by the DTN and mounted on the execution system _tapisDtnSystemId - the Data Transfer Node system ID _tapisDynamicExecSystem - true if dynamic system selection was used